nobleschools/google-as-template/README.md

    - Depending on what you've done before, you might need to enable the specific APIs in you Google account.
 If this occurs, the script will prompt with an error message indicating the URL to do so.
+   - After execution, the script outputs a project link.
+Note that for step 5.
-4. In order to run these scripts with the API, you'll need to create a "Deployment" in the newly created project file:
+4. In order to run these scripts with the API, you'll need to use a "Deployment" in the newly created project file.
+In the project file:
    - Go to Publish->Deploy as API executable...
-   - In the "Describe this version" prompt, enter "Initial version"
-   - Select "Anyone" in the "Who has access to the script" section
-   - Click "Continue" if there's a warning
    - Copy the "Current API ID" value and replace the '' in settings/local_settings.yaml next to 'API ID' with this value then hit close. _(This file is created by the prior step.)_